reasonml/reasonml.github.io/src/pages/community/roadmap.md

 - Contribute to [your favorite editor plugin for Reason](/guide/editor-tools/editors-plugins#officially-supported-editors)
 - On that note: better [ocaml-language-server](https://github.com/freebroccolo/ocaml-language-server).
 This will potentially power all our editor integration in the future.
 - Come up with more [project names starting with "re"](https://github.com/reasonml/ideas-for-project-names-starting-with-re)
-- Make babies!
-(Wait, what?
-I mean bindings.
-Bindings!) - Have a look at the [reasonml-community index](https://github.com/reasonml-community/index), see if there's something missing or unfinished, then just get your hands dirty!
+- Make bindings!
+Lots and lots of bindings!
+Have a look at the [reasonml-community index](https://github.com/reasonml-community/index), see if there's something missing or unfinished, then just get your hands dirty!
 Most of them could also use better documentation, not just more code.
 - Whatever project you'd normally do in JavaScript, try it in Reason + BuckleScript!
 - Talk about Reason and BuckleScript!
 - Ping @chenglou in [Discord](https://discord.gg/reasonml) for more tasks.